GitiHubi/courseAAA/README.md

 ## Scientific Reference

-The lab is inspired by our work **"Detection of Anomalies in Large Scale Accounting Data using Deep Autoencoder Networks"** that we presented at NVIDIA's GPU Technology Conference (GTC) Silicon Valley in 2018.
+The lab is inspired by our work **"Detection of Anomalies in Large Scale Accounting Data using Deep Autoencoder Networks"** that we presented at **NVIDIA's GPU Technology Conference (GTC)** Silicon Valley in 2018.
 A recording of our talk can found via the following NVIDIA GTC on demand link: https://www.nvidia.com/en-us/on-demand/session/gtcsiliconvalley2018-s8343/

 The publication is available on arXiv via the following link: https://arxiv.org/abs/1709.05254

 Opinions expressed in this work are those of the authors, and do not necessarily reflect the view of PricewaterhouseCoopers (PwC) International Ltd. nor its network firms.
+Recently we successfully demonstrated the practical application of the approach within the internal audit function of [Nestlé](https://www.nestle.com).

 ## Questions?